 - Intentional Tenant Damage

-Basic form is the second coverage form most carriers (including those in NREIG’s Program) offer to investors.
+Basic form is the second insurance coverage form most carriers (including those in NREIG’s Program) offer to investors.
 This coverage form can save you approximately 25% – 30% per year (depending on the carrier), but comes with some additional exclusions to those listed above, that you will need to consider.
 They are as follows:

 - Falling Objects